Mercury General (NYSE:MCY) Given New $40.00 Price Target at Raymond James

-Mercury General (NYSE:MCY – Get Rating) had its price target lowered by Raymond James from $45.00 to $40.00 in a report published on Monday, The Fly reports.
+Mercury General (NYSE:MCY – Get Rating) had its target price reduced by Raymond James from $45.00 to $40.00 in a report released on Monday morning, The Fly reports.

-A number of other research analysts also recently issued reports on the company.
-StockNews.com began coverage on Mercury General in a report on Thursday, March 16th.
-They issued a hold rating for the company.
+MCY has been the topic of several other research reports.
+StockNews.com initiated coverage on shares of Mercury General in a report on Thursday, March 16th.
+They issued a hold rating on the stock.
 TheStreet raised shares of Mercury General from a d+ rating to a c- rating in a report on Wednesday, February 22nd.

 Mercury General Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 29th.
-Shareholders of record on Thursday, June 15th will be issued a dividend of $0.3175 per share.
-This represents a $1.27 annualized dividend and a yield of 4.30%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 29th.
+Shareholders of record on Thursday, June 15th will be issued a $0.3175 dividend.
+The ex-dividend date of this dividend is Wednesday, June 14th.
 This is an increase from Mercury General’s previous quarterly dividend of $0.32.
-The ex-dividend date of this dividend is Wednesday, June 14th.
-Mercury General’s dividend payout ratio (DPR) is presently -19.48%.
+This represents a $1.27 dividend on an annualized basis and a yield of 4.30%.
+Mercury General’s payout ratio is presently -19.48%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. lifted its holdings in Mercury General by 63.0% during the third quarter.
-BlackRock Inc. now owns 5,275,905 shares of the insurance provider’s stock valued at $149,942,000 after purchasing an additional 2,039,972 shares in the last quarter.
-Vanguard Group Inc. raised its holdings in shares of Mercury General by 10.3% during the third quarter.
-Vanguard Group Inc. now owns 3,051,777 shares of the insurance provider’s stock valued at $86,732,000 after acquiring an additional 285,445 shares during the last quarter.
-Dimensional Fund Advisors LP raised its holdings in shares of Mercury General by 0.7% during the first quarter.
-Dimensional Fund Advisors LP now owns 1,449,200 shares of the insurance provider’s stock valued at $79,708,000 after acquiring an additional 10,457 shares during the last quarter.
-State Street Corp grew its holdings in shares of Mercury General by 10.9% during the second quarter.
-State Street Corp now owns 1,413,436 shares of the insurance provider’s stock worth $62,615,000 after buying an additional 138,784 shares in the last quarter.
-Finally, Invesco Ltd. grew its holdings in shares of Mercury General by 4.0% during the first quarter.
-Invesco Ltd. now owns 1,318,494 shares of the insurance provider’s stock worth $72,517,000 after buying an additional 51,281 shares in the last quarter.
-42.54% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in MCY.
+BlackRock Inc. grew its holdings in Mercury General by 63.0% in the third quarter.
+BlackRock Inc. now owns 5,275,905 shares of the insurance provider’s stock valued at $149,942,000 after purchasing an additional 2,039,972 shares during the period.
+Jacobs Levy Equity Management Inc. purchased a new position in Mercury General during the third quarter valued at $10,850,000.
+Vanguard Group Inc. lifted its holdings in Mercury General by 10.3% during the third quarter.
+Vanguard Group Inc. now owns 3,051,777 shares of the insurance provider’s stock valued at $86,732,000 after purchasing an additional 285,445 shares in the last quarter.
+Speece Thorson Capital Group Inc. purchased a new position in Mercury General during the third quarter valued at $7,581,000.
+Finally, State Street Corp lifted its holdings in Mercury General by 20.8% during the first quarter.
+State Street Corp now owns 1,274,652 shares of the insurance provider’s stock valued at $70,106,000 after purchasing an additional 219,719 shares in the last quarter.
+Hedge funds and other institutional investors own 42.54% of the company’s stock.

 Mercury General Company Profile